Common Runtime Parameters

 tells the daemon which nodes are trusted to act as seed nodes.
 After connecting to a node via addnode

-This contrasts from the connect runtime parameter, as the latter does not attempt to connect your node to additional nodes.
+This contrasts from the runtime parameter, as the latter does not attempt to connect your node to additional nodes.

 If you are behind a firewall or are having issues connecting to the network, addnode